flowstake/flowstake.github.io/index.md

 ## Proof of Activity as Stake

-> Utilizing Blockchain technology, to validate, encrypt and stake
+> Utilizing Blockchain technology to encrypt proof of activity.
-> Proof of Activity as Stake -
+> Proof of Activity as Stake - validate, sign & activity.
 >

-### Header 3
+### Hybrid Consensus Blockchain Mechanism

 ```js
 // Javascript code with syntax highlighting.